Crochet American Flag Wreath

 To join the point to the base, skip 1 SC on the base of the round and slip stitch into the next stitch

 Weave the ends into the back where you can make sure that center of your magic circle is pulled tight and tie the two ends together to keep it secure.
-Weave in/trim any excess yarn.
+Leave at least one long tail to use for attachment.

 Using a tapestry needle and the long tails, attach the stars to the blue portion of the wreath wrap.
 Make sure to choose the cleaner looking side for the front (the carrying of yarn colors from the red and white portions will be on the right side).

 Tie off and trim any excess yarn from attaching the stars on the back side.

 Fold the wreath wrap around your wreath (make sure the stars are on the outside).

 Using your tapestry needle and the blue tail, begin stitching the blue ends together.
 This is a little awkward at first, but once you get a few stitches in, it becomes much easier.
 I find that a simple whip stitch works great.

 Once you've completed all of the blue stitches and tied off with blue, move on to the red and white tails, alternating stitching the red and white stripes together.
 I carried the opposite colors underneath each section.

 Once you've joined both sides all the way around your wreath, tie off with white and weave in the loose end.

 Making sure the seams you just completed line up together, use the red tail to stitch the last red stripe to your first row of blue to complete the circle.
 I used the back loop only of the blue to make the colors flow together more smoothly.